shashikant-6410/Random-color-generator/README.md

 # Random-color-generator
-Made an easy way to pick a random color.
+Made an easy and usefull random color-generator for you to pick colors.
-It's an easy way to pick rgb values for your color.
+Now it's  easy to pick rgb values for your color.